French road signs, markings & tolls explained

 That is why it is always important to do your research on your destination’s laws and rules ahead of time.

-For added peace of mind, you could also take out a standalone excess insurance policy.
+For added peace of mind, you could also take out a standalone car hire excess insurance policy.

 Our hire car cover will cover any accidental damage caused to your vehicle, so you can continue to enjoy a stress-free holiday.